![]() |

 yy copy line

-P insert line below
+p/P insert line above/below

 G move to last line